-Cyber criminals use ransomware to take over your computer for the purpose of extorting money from you.
-Once the malware has been installed, the hacker controls your computer, freezing you out of it until you pay a specific sum.
-The attacker will claim that after you make the payment, you will get a decryption key you can use to regain control of your computer.
+Cybercriminals use ransomware to take over devices or systems to extort money.
+Once the malware has been installed, the hacker controls and freezes you out of it until you pay a ransom.
+In the earliest versions of ransomware, the attackers claimed that after you paid the ransom, you would get a decryption key to regain control of your computer.

 However, the malware has to get on your computer first, and the most popular method of spreading ransomware is through a malicious link.
 If a link has not been verified, it is best to leave it alone.

 How to stop ransomware virus or other malware starts with scanning email communications.
 Email scanning tools can often detect malicious software.
 After the scanner has detected malware, the email can be discarded, never even reaching your inbox.

 Typically, the malware in the email will be embedded in an attachment or inside a file within the body of the email.
 Hackers have been known to insert images that appear innocent, but when you click on the image, it installs ransomware on your computer.
 Scanning for emails with these kinds of files can prevent your device—or others on your network—from getting infected.

 Firewalls can be a good solution as you figure out how to stop ransomware attacks.
 Firewalls scan the traffic coming from both sides, examining it for malware and other threats.
 In this way, a firewall can ascertain where a file came from, where it is headed, and other information about how it traveled and then use that to know whether it is likely to contain ransomware.

 With endpoint protection, individual endpoints are shielded from threats.
 There are certain types of traffic that are more prone to carrying threats, and endpoint protection can keep your device from engaging with those kinds of data.
 Also, hackers may use malicious applications to infect your endpoints with ransomware.
 Endpoint protection will prevent designated endpoints from running these kinds of applications.

 4. Only Download from Trusted Sites